 Why spotlight such a sad and distasteful subject like child prostitution in a crime novel?
 I aim to raise awareness among Americans like I once was who perhaps don't even know that child prostitution is a problem in this country, much less understand the scope of the problem.
-In a time when our national media organizations are singularly focused on their obsession with a president they loathe, an obsession bordering on mental illness, you won't hear much about something like the child prostitution epidemic on the nightly news.
-It falls to others to expose it for the serious issue it is.

 I hope to some degree Live Long Day will raise awareness about this critically important issue.
 I hope that exposure to child prostitution as depicted in the novel will make readers angry, angry enough to do something about the problem.
 Not everyone is able to get personally involved at a grassroots level where they live in helping to find a solution to this problem.
 But everyone can still help by doing something as easy as providing financial support to organizations like Children of the Night and Covenant House California (CHC).
 Covenant House is another nonprofit youth homeless shelter that provides sanctuary and support for homeless and trafficked youth.
 They provide shelter, food, clothing, as well as a continuum of other services aimed at meeting the physical, emotional, educational, vocational, and spiritual well-being needs of young people.